Texas Algebraic Geometry Symposium

 Rachel Webb Cornell University

-Poster Session: We expect to have a poster session for participants, with a prize for the best poster by a student or postdoc.
+Poster Session: We will have a poster session for participants, with a prize for the best poster by a student or postdoc.

 Funding:Conference attendance is supported by NSF grant DMS-2349244.
 We will have some support available to cover travel expenses and accommodation for graduate students and early-career participants.
 Request this with your registration.